Adris Grupa

 Adris Grupa d.d. is a Croatian diversified conglomerate based in Rovinj.
 It has more than 8,000 employees, and is one of the leading companies in the region, with an annual income of more than 5 billion kunas (around 1 bln dollars).

 Since the sale of Tvornica duhana Rovinj (TDR) to British American Tobacco in September 2015, its core businesses are Maistra (tourism and hotels), Cromaris (food industry), and Croatia osiguranje (insurance).
 It also operates a public internship and employment program called "The Future in Adris" and The Adris Foundation, which awards scholarships and donations.

-It's being traded on Zagreb Stock Exchange with a ticker ZSE.
+It's being traded on the Zagreb Stock Exchange (ZSE) with a ticker symbol "ADRS".
 In June 2022, Adris announced a one-year share buyback programme.